wtzb/SalienProgress/README.md

 All feedback is welcome, be it bugs, feature requests or simply a comment.
 Feel free to open an issue or [add me on steam](https://steamcommunity.com/id/Klaaiklut/).

-Credits to [Dimitar Nestorov](https://github.com/dimitarnestorov) for their various helpful contributions.
+Credits to [Dimitar Nestorov](https://github.com/dimitarnestorov) and [Luit Hollander](https://github.com/MrLuit) for their various helpful contributions.